muffsy/RelayInputSelector/README.md

 This kit is meant to be paired with a preamplifier circuit, such as the Muffsy BSTRD Class-A Tube Preamp, Pass Labs B1 and many others.

-This project is open source, licensed under the BSD 3-Clause "New" or "Revised" License
+This project, including the schematic and board layout, is open source.
+It's licensed under the BSD 3-Clause "New" or "Revised" License.

 **A note on the IRremote.h library:**
 The IR receiver can now be turned on and off, using "*irrecv.enableIRIn(true);*" and "*irrecv.enableIRIn(false);*" instead of the library's default "*irrecv.enableIRIn();*".